Top 13 Most Creepy And Mysterious Mysteries That Have Finally Been Explained

 What caused the mass whale death?

-Scientists have uncloaked the mystery of an ancient fossilized graveyard of dozens of whales lying side by side with bizarre, walrus-faced dolphins and swimming sloths.
+Scientists have solved the mystery of an ancient fossilized graveyard containing dozens of whales, walrus-faced dolphins, and swimming sloths.

-The fossils, unearthed about three years ago during a road-widening project in Chile’s Atacama Desert, probably record a series of mass strandings about 6 million to 9 million years ago that were caused by blooms of algae fed by the iron-rich sediments of the Andes Mountains, according to a study published online Wednesday in the journal Proceedings of the Royal Society B.
+The fossils, discovered about three years ago during a road-widening project in Chile's Atacama Desert, most likely record a series of mass strandings caused by algae blooms fed by the iron-rich sediments of the Andes Mountains, according to a study published online Wednesday in the journal Proceedings of the Royal Society B.

-The most likely explanation that encompasses all of that evidence would be an upwelling of ocean water, fed by iron-rich runoff from the nascent Andes, which fed massive algal blooms that poisoned the mammals by direct ingestion or inhalation or through the prey they ate, the study suggested.
+According to the study, the most likely explanation that encompasses all of the evidence is an upwelling of ocean water fed by iron-rich runoff from the nascent Andes, which fed massive algal blooms that poisoned the mammals through direct ingestion or inhalation or through the prey they ate.

 8. Blood Falls